The soup, or rather broth, made by boiling the bones and cartilage of the animals, has a long history.

 Bone soup is used to stop the foods in question from getting dry and give them a full taste.

-Besides these two uses (which I know of our cuisine), the concentrated bone soup can also be used in sauces, pasta, risotto, prepared with rice, couscous, soups, vegetables or meat dishes and much more.
+Besides these two uses (which I know of our cuisine), concentrated bone soup can also be used in sauces, pasta, risotto, prepared with rice, couscous, soups, vegetables or meat dishes and much more.